 The first step is for the policy owner to determine who will advise and represent him or her throughout the process.
 Among other individuals, this may be a financial planner, life insurance agent, estate planning attorney and/or life settlement broker.
 Aside from being knowledgeable about and properly licensed for life settlements, whoever is selected should be capable of prequalifying the case from the onset to accurately gauge its marketability and potential value.
 This matters because it will help to establish realistic expectations and avoid wasted time, effort or money by those involved.

 In order to consider bidding on a case, prospective buyers require various policy- and health-related information for evaluative purposes.
 The seller's advisor handles all such matters, but needs written authorization from the policy owner and insured to do so.
 In-force policy illustrations and other information will be obtained from the carrier, as well as medical records from the insured’s health care providers (followed by third-party life expectancy reports).
 In particular, the medical records and life expectancy reports add notably to the overall duration of the process – possibly up to two or more months – in part because they can't be gathered concurrently.

-Once a complete case is assembled, all pertinent documentation is shared with potential buyers for their consideration and bidding.
-It's in the seller’s best interest to approach only licensed and institutional buyers, and it's highly important to market the case to as many of them as possible in an effort to maximize offers for the policy.
+Once a complete case is assembled, all pertinent documentation is shared with potential buyers for their analysis and bidding.
+It's in the seller’s best interest to approach only licensed and institutional buyers, and it's critical to market the case to as many of them as possible in an effort to maximize offers for the policy.
 A fiduciary-minded advisor’s goal during this phase should be to conduct a thorough and systematic auction that isolates the highest bidder.